Zandragen/Week_14_Assignment_02B/README.md

 # Week_14_Assignment_02
  Assignment 2 of module 14 of the MIT X-Pro game dev course.
 This repository contains the modified starter modules.
+In the modified module, the player can kick around a soccer ball, leaving behind a yellow trail.
+The is a goal into which the ball can be kicked.